dekpo/PowerBI-Organization-Password-Filter/README.md

 # Power BI Custom Visual: Login

 A custom Power BI visual that provides a login interface with password-based organization filtering.
 The visual allows users to enter a password and filters the data source based on the organization value.
-Password persists across page navigations, making it ideal for use as a login page at the beginning of presentations.

 **Visual Name in Power BI:** Login
 **Package File:** `OrgPassFilter.1.0.3.0.pbiviz`
 **Version:** 1.0.3.0

+## ⚠️ Important Limitations

+**Password persistence does NOT work across multiple pages for end users (report viewers).** This is due to Power BI's architecture:
+- Custom visuals create isolated instances on each page
+- `persistProperties` only works for synchronized visuals (requires edit mode)
+- Filters applied via `applyJsonFilter` are page-level, not report-level
+- End users cannot synchronize visuals (viewer mode only)

+**Recommended Use Cases:**
+1. **Single-page dashboard** - Place all content on one scrollable page (no page navigation)
+2. **Report editors only** - Password persistence works when visuals are synchronized in edit mode
+3. **Use Power BI Row-Level Security (RLS) instead** - Proper enterprise solution for organization-based filtering

 ## Features

 - **Password-based filtering**: Enter a password to filter data by organization
 - **Admin password support**: Configure an admin password to view all data without organization filtering
-- **Password persistence**: Password value persists across page navigations using Power BI's built-in persistence mechanism
-- **Auto-filter restoration**: Automatically reapplies filters when navigating between pages
+- **Secure password input**: True password field (characters hidden)
 - **Customizable title**: Change the component title/label via formatting options (default: "Login")
 - **Secure access control**: Different passwords unlock different organizations
-- **Global filtering**: Applies filters to all visuals using the same data source
+- **Page-level filtering**: Applies filters to all visuals on the current page
 - **Dynamic filtering**: Filters are applied to the Power BI data model in real-time
 - **Customizable password mapping**: Configure password-to-organization mappings via formatting options
 - **Data protection**: Blocks all data access until a valid password is entered
 - **Clean UI**: Power BI default title is hidden, showing only your custom title
 - **User-friendly messages**: Displays custom error and success messages below the password field

+### ⚠️ Limitations

+- **No cross-page persistence for viewers**: Password and filter do not persist when navigating to other pages in published reports
+- **Page-level filters only**: Filters created by the visual only affect the current page
+- **Requires re-entry**: Users must enter password again on each page (if visual is placed on multiple pages)

 ## Prerequisites